Search Menu

 What to Do If Your Dog Eats Pistachios

 In large quantities, pistachios can make your dog very sick.
 As a result, it’s best to keep all pistachios away from your dog.
-If your dog does get into your pistachios or your discarded pistachio shells, it’s best to consult with your dog’s veterinarian or your closest emergency veterinary clinic right away.
+If your dog does get into your pistachios or discarded pistachio shells, it’s best to consult with your dog’s veterinarian or your closest emergency veterinary clinic right away.

 Related article: Can Dogs Eat Walnuts?